-The soft crumbly nankhatai brings back many a fond memory.
+The soft crumbly Nankhatai brings back many a fond memory.
 The word ‘Nankhatai’ comes from the Persian word ‘Nan’ meaning bread and ‘Khatai’ most probably comes from ‘Catai’ or ‘Cathay’, the older name for China.
 Thus, loosely translating as ‘Bread of Cathay’.
-Though it’s hard to confirm this, the Nankhatai was probably inspired from the use of Ammonia bicarbonate in Chinese baking / steaming, which could’ve been adopted by the Persians in making the Nankhatai, leading to this name.
-Btw, parts of Afghanistan also do a similar sorta biscuit and call it Kulcha khatai
+Nankhatai was probably inspired from the use of Ammonia bicarbonate in Chinese baking / steaming.
+Which could’ve been adopted by the Persians in making the Nankhatai, leading to this name.
+By-the-way parts of Afghanistan also do a similar sorta biscuit and call it Kulcha Khatai.

 Nankhatai – The dying biskoot

-The most wonderful part of the Nankhatai is its crumbliness that comes from ‘shortening’ of the dough, a process of combining fat with flour before the addition of water.
+The most wonderful part of the Nankhatai is its crumbliness that comes from ‘shortening’ of the dough.
+A process of combining fat with flour before the addition of water.
 The fat added before water, weakens the gluten in flour and decreases the dough’s stretchability.
 Leading to a much softer and crumbly end result.
 In the old days Ammonia bicarbonate was used as a raising agent.
 The smell of ammonia released during baking, is quite strong.
 Hence the biscuits were cooked for a long time at lower temperatures to allow the smell of ammonia to go away.
-It’s probably this method/process of using Ammonia bicarbonate as a raising agent which was also used by ancient Chinese to make their Bao; led to these biscuits getting the name Khatai or Cathay.
-Nowadays, of course, Ammonia bicarbonate has been replaced by the easier-to-use Sodium bicarbonate
+It’s probably this method of using Ammonia bicarbonate as a raising agent.
+Which was also used by ancient Chinese to make their Bao.
+Led to these biscuits getting the name Khatai or Cathay.
+Nowadays, of course, Ammonia bicarbonate has been replaced by the easier-to-use Sodium Bicarbonate or Baking Soda.

 The Indian biskoot of today is a dying tradition.
-Other than a few bakeries, who’ve kept this going, it’s the western inspired baking and commercial biscuits that’ve taken over the market.
-There was a time that push carts with nankhatai were in plentiful numbers, but now you can hardly see a few.
-That too not everywhere
+Other than a few bakeries, who’ve kept this going.
+It’s the western inspired baking and commercial biscuits that’ve taken over the market.
+There was a time that push carts with Nankhatai were in plentiful numbers.
+But now you hardly see them.